karthikeyanpa12/CalendarDemo/README.md

-# SPO recruitment task for junior front-end developers
+# SPO recruitment task for senior front-end developers

 Hello!
 If you are here then you reached the coding challenge for senior front-end developers at SPO!
 Bellow you will find some description, which is very close to the stuff, that we are actualy working in SPO.